J-Sieber/student-intervention/README.md

 # Building a Student Intervention System
 Supervised Learning Project

+Please see student_intervention.pdf or student_intervention.ipynb for final report with code.

 ## Template code
 Open the template iPython notebook student_intervention.ipynb and follow along.